NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1e_wildfire_change_detection.md

 ```

 Next we can create a similar function for reading in the CHM dataset over all the years.
 The main differences between this function and the previous one are that 1) it is set to display a single band image, and 2) instead of hard-coding in the minimum and maximum values to display, we dynamically determine them from the data itself, so it will scale appropriately.
-Note that we can use the `.filterMetadata` property to select only the CHM data from the DEM image collection, since the CHM is stored in that collection, along with the DTM and DSM.

 ```javascript
 // Read in only the CHM Images (using .filterMetadata by Type)